kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

     // Controllers are expected to fill this field by copying it from a PodGroupTemplate.
     // One of Single, All.
 Defaults to Single if unset.
     // This field is immutable.
-    // This field is available only when the GangScheduling feature gate
-    // is enabled.
     DisruptionMode *DisruptionMode
 }
 ```